 Simultaneous to a locked interest rate commitment being extended, we enter into mandatory forward commitments used to minimize interest rate exposure on loans held-for-sale and loan commitments which have been rated locked.
 As of December 31, 2015, there were ten commitments outstanding to borrowers which had a locked interest rate and corresponding mandatory forward commitments totaling approximately \$46.9 million.
-As of December 31, 2014, there were four commitments outstanding to borrowers which had a locked interest rate and corresponding mandatory forward commitments totaling approximately \$53.3 million.
+As of December 31, 2014, there were four commitments outstanding to borrowers which had a locked interest rate and corresponding to borrowers which had a locked interest rate and corresponding to borrowers which had a locked interest rate and corresponding mandatory forward commitments rate and corre forward commitments totaling approximately \$53.3 million.
 At both December 31, 2015 and 2014, the values of these commitments were de minimus.